Who’s heard the media saying “detox programs are a scam”?

 Anti-nausea – The mechanism underlying ginger’s anti-emetic activity is not clearly understood, but the aromatic, spasmolytic, carminative, and absorbent properties of ginger suggest it has direct effects on the gastrointestinal tract.
 (41)

-Circulation – Four clinical studies reported that ginger reduced platelet aggregation, which are responsible for blood coagulation.
+Circulation – Four clinical studies reported that ginger reduced platelet aggregation, which is responsible for blood coagulation.
 (42)

 Cholesterol – Artichoke leaf has shown cholesterol-lowering and lipid-lowering activity in rats and humans (45)